ivalab/Bundler/README.md

 Bundler
 =======

-This is a modified version of Bundler.
-The main modification was done in order to compile Bundler on Linux, Windows, and Mac with CMake build system generator.
+This is a modified-modified version of Bundler.
+The first modifications done were to make it multi-platform and to work with cmake.
+This version is to make it functional for Ubuntu flavors, as well as to hopefully merge it into a larger project.

 Action | Authors
  ----- | -------